SaganSat-EA/External-Watchdog-OBDH/README.md

 ## About The Project

-The OBDH of SaganSat-EA has an external Watchdog according to the xxx repository.
+The OBDH of SaganSat-EA has an external Watchdog according to the <OBDH_REPO> repository.
 The Watchdog is responsible for monitoring the OBDH and, in case something unusual happens, sends a reset command to the MCU.
 In this repository you will find the Watchdog schematic and source code.